Optimum Dog Food Review

-On the Optimum website for Adult All Breed there’s some spiel about being formulated with wholegrains and beet pulp as a natural source of fibre, controlling intestinal transit and maximising nutrient absorption, all leading to smaller, firmer stools.
+On the Optimum website we found some spiel about being formulated with wholegrains and beet pulp as a natural source of fibre, controlling intestinal transit and maximising nutrient absorption, all leading to smaller, firmer stools.
 Given many dog owners gauge the health of their dog on firmness of stools this makes sense for the manufacturer, but it’s not a true metric of your dog’s health.

 On the bag there’s a list of “benefits”, such as “bioavailability”, “strengthens immune system”, “healthy skin & coat”, “healthy digestion”, and “OPTIMUM Dental Defense” as a trademarked term.

 With so many health benefits you can imagine why celeb vet Dr. Chris Brown endorses this Mars dog food, but when you realise it’s mostly a medley of grains and meat by-products it makes you wonder if he’s just cashing in?
 Would your vet recommend a diet of wheat and corn to a carnivorous animal?

 What the labelling really says

 Firstly, when the packaging says with chicken, vegetables, and rice, it doesn’t mean these ingredients are in a significant portion.
 It simply means these ingredients need to be included in some small amount.
 Such is the definition of “with” in the Aussie pet food labelling regulations.